Courses

 Examine marketing successes and failures using network mathematics.
 Define the key concepts of network math: hubs, nodes, scale-free networks, and patterns in network growth.
 Recommend a marketing strategy based on network math and a plan to test its effectiveness.

-Potential job titles for Consumer Behavior and Marketing professionals
+Potential Job Titles for Professionals with Expertise in Consumer Behavior and Marketing Strategy

 • Chief Marketing Officer